bluefireteam/audioplayers/getting_started.md

   ));
 ```

-The [`AudioContextConfig` class has documentation about each parameter](https://github.com/bluefireteam/audioplayers/blob/main/packages/audioplayers_platform_interface/lib/api/audio_context_config.dart), what they are for, and what configurations they reflect on native code.

 ## Streams

 Each player has a variety of streams that can be used to listen to events, state changes, and other useful information coming from the player.